Advice

 Pinterest LinkedIn Tumblr

-Thousands of hosts all over the world use rental arbitrage or Airbnb sublet as a way to make money and grow their business.
-This week on the DPGO blog, we’re going to break down the principle of rental arbitrage and advise you on how you can use it to your benefit.
-We’ll also touch on the potential pitfalls of the process and how to avoid them!
+In this post, we’re going to break down the principle of rental arbitrage and advise you on how you can use it to your benefit.
+We’ll also touch on the pitfalls of the rental arbitrage process and how to avoid them!

 Let’s start off easy…